YuChaode/rdnm-yang/draft-yu-ccamp-rdnm-yang.md

 According to {{?I-D.draft-ietf-ccamp-transport-nbi-app-statement}}, it is good to used the current TE data model system to manage an abstracted network topology.
 In {{?I-D.draft-gstk-ccamp-actn-optical-transport-mgmt}}, it is called Abstracted Control (AC) approach.

-In {{?I-D.draft-gstk-ccamp-actn-optical-transport-mgmt}}, it also raised another management approach, which is called Rich Detail Network Management (RDNM).
+In {{?I-D.draft-gstk-ccamp-actn-optical-transport-mgmt}}, it also raised another management approach, which is called Rich-Detail Network Management (RDNM).
 RDNM is aimed to provide traditional FCAPS capabilities.

 {{ITU-T_G.805}} describes transport network from the viewpoint of the information transfer capability, provides a generic functional architecture which is also implementation independent.
 This recommendation is the implementation basis of most of the vendors' or operators' systems.